pb111/Descriptive-Statistics-Project/README.md

 ### Variance

--Variance measures the dispersion of a set of data points around their mean value.
+- Variance measures the dispersion of a set of data points around their mean value.
--It is the mean of the squares of the individual deviations.
+- It is the mean of the squares of the individual deviations.
--Variance gives results in the original units squared.
+- Variance gives results in the original units squared.

 ### Standard deviation

--Standard deviation is the most common used measure of variability.
+- Standard deviation is the most common used measure of variability.
--It is the square-root of the variance.
+- It is the square-root of the variance.
--For Normally distributed data, approximately 95% of the values lie within 2 sd of the mean.
+- For Normally distributed data, approximately 95% of the values lie within 2 sd of the mean.
--Standard deviation gives results in the original units.
+- Standard deviation gives results in the original units.

 ### Coefficient of Variation (CV)

--Coefficient of Variation (CV) is equal to the standard deviation divided by the mean.
+- Coefficient of Variation (CV) is equal to the standard deviation divided by the mean.
--It is also known as `relative standard deviation`.
+- It is also known as `relative standard deviation`.

 ### IQR (Interquartile range)

--A third measure of spread is the **interquartile range (IQR)**.
+- A third measure of spread is the **interquartile range (IQR)**.
--The IQR is calculated using the boundaries of data situated between the 1st and the 3rd quartiles.
+- The IQR is calculated using the boundaries of data situated between the 1st and the 3rd quartiles.
--The interquartile range (IQR) can be calculated as follows:-
+- The interquartile range (IQR) can be calculated as follows:-

        IQR = Q3 – Q1

--In the same way that the median is more robust than the mean, the IQR is a more robust measure of spread than variance and standard deviation and should therefore be preferred for small or asymmetrical distributions.
+- In the same way that the median is more robust than the mean, the IQR is a more robust measure of spread than variance and standard deviation and should therefore be preferred for small or asymmetrical distributions.
--It is a robust measure of spread.
+- It is a robust measure of spread.

 ### Measures of shape